OpenDataManchester/Open3P/docs/1_Start_Here/1_1_Introduction.md

 which ensure that the standard is developed in a fair and inclusive manner, and that all stakeholders have a voice in the process.

 Overall, Open 3P represents an important step forward for the packaging industry, as it provides a foundation for greater transparency and collaboration across the supply chain.
 By adopting a common language for sharing and exchanging data, stakeholders will be able to work together more effectively to reduce waste, improve sustainability, and create a more circular economy.

-## What is an open data standard?

-An open data standard is a set of guidelines that dictate the structure and composition of data.
-It enables people and organisations to communicate data about the same topic using the same language.
-Standardisation of data structure ensures consistency, comparability and interconnectivity.
-Open data standards are publicly accessible and can be used by anyone.
-This makes it easy to understand, share, and reuse data that has been published and shared by others.
-As a result of open data standards, multiple organisations can collaborate and create a larger and more comprehensive dataset when they publish data about the same topic.
-By adhering to a set of open standards, data can be shared more efficiently, allowing for greater collaboration, analysis and discovery.

-## How is the standard being developed?

-The initial standard development was funded by [Innovate UK](https://www.gov.uk/government/organisations/innovate-uk){target=_blank}, and is being developed through workshops with industry experts over a number of iterations.
-The project patners were OPRL Open Data Manchester, Dsposal, RECOUP, and Ecosurety.

 ## How to use the standard